Impact of an Undergraduate Research Fellowship

 URF Recipient Takes Third in Longhorn Research Showdown

 Joy Youwakim is passionate about hunger “because I’ve never understood why it’s still an issue today” noting that in the United States alone we waste 40 percent of our food.
 “That’s food that never makes it to the table.”

 Over the summer before her sophomore year, the economics major was thinking about how to use her degree for something she could bring her passion to.
-She applied for and received an Undergraduate Research Fellowship from the Office of the Vice President for Research.
+She applied for and received an Undergraduate Research Fellowship from the Office of the Vice President for Research, Scholarship and Creative Endeavors.
 The stipend made a huge difference in being able to complete her project “Climate Change and Sustainable Agriculture.”

 Corn is used in a vast array of products but climate change will make production problematic because the crop requires regular irrigation.
 She decided to study sorghum, and planted the two crops side by side in a climate irrigation model.
 Corn yield decreased by 27 percent whereas the sorghum yield decreased by only 13 percent, proving to be more drought resistant, a highly valued quality in the world of climate change research.

 She was surprised to receive her fellowship but it was “very rewarding because someone decided your work is valuable.”
 She said liberal arts students may be hesitant to think about research and apply for grants because they feel their work isn’t ‘scientific’ enough.
 “But it’s so important to realize that work that is not conventionally in a lab is still so important to advancing science.”

 She entered her work in the Longhorn Research Showdown competition for undergraduates and took third place.